ssharoff/ETM/README.md

 python3 main.py -h
 ```

-A model can be applied to a new corpus by first making a BoW dataset using the *same* dictionary as our original model (the -d argument):
+A model can be applied to a new corpus by first making a BoW dataset for it using the *same* dictionary as our original model (the -d argument):
 ```
 python3 data_new.py -c CORPUS-NEW.ol -d DATADIR/vocab.pkl -o BOW-NEW
 python3 main.py --mode apply --dataset dataname -b BOW-NEW --output CORPUSNEW.topics --load_from results/etm_dataname_K_50....